omgmog/install-all-firefox/README.markdown

 - Portions of the bash script are based on ievms by xdissent - https://github.com/xdissent/ievms
 - [setfileicon](http://maxao.free.fr/telechargements/setfileicon.m) is a utility created by Damien Bobillot (damien.bobillot.2002_setfileicon@m4x.org) http://maxao.free.fr/telechargements/setfileicon.gz
 - [Firebug](http://getfirebug.com/)
+- Thanks to the community for using/reporting issues/making suggestions for features!